Ethan88/VMF/README.md

 </table>

 ####Note on fungibility
 Funds cannot exchange A0, A1, A2, R, R0, and R1 coins with one another.
-Because each fund's chain is not connected to any other, the only way that funds may do business is by trading their Lx0... instrument for a Lisa coin, and then doing a transacton in Lisa.
+Because each fund's chain is not connected to any other, the only way that funds may do business is by trading their LX instrument for a Lisa coin, and then doing a transacton in Lisa.
 The Lisa coin is the lingua franca in a given VMF platform network, and its value is pegged to the XDR; thus 100 lisa = 100 xdr.
 Central banks may not do business with one another except by trading with each other in underlying assets. **Lisa chains are not connected.**

 ###Take investment
 Once the Fund Manager has decided which tiers to issue, he must next decide how many to issue at each tier.
 The total number of coins issued at all tiers must equal at least 20,000 and at most 999,999,999.
 What number you choose really comes down to the ETH amount you plan to raise, since people don't like using tiny decimals.
 In the CLI, the Fund Manager: